Transfeminism: Allegations of transphobia in radical feminism

-Transgender women such as Sandy Stone challenged the mainstream second-wave feminist conception of "biological woman".
-Stone worked as a sound engineer for Olivia Records from about 1974 to 1978, resigning as the controversy over a trans woman working for a lesbian-identified enterprise increased.
+Transgender women such as Sandy Stone challenged the mainstream second-wave feminist concept of "biological woman".
+Stone worked as a sound engineer for Olivia Records from around 1974 to 1978.
+In June and July 1977, twenty two feminists protested Stone's participation, Olivia Records defended her employment by saying that Stone was a "woman we can related to with comfort and trust" and that she was "perhaps even the Goddess-sent engineering wizard we had so long sought."
 The debate continued in Raymond's book, which devoted a chapter to criticism of "the transsexually constructed lesbian-feminist."
+Stone ultimately chose to resign because of the controversy in addition to death threats from a lesbian separatist group who showed up armed to a Seattle concert.

-Groups like Lesbian Organization of Toronto instituted "womyn-born womyn only" policies.
-A formal request to join the L.O.O.T. was made by a male-to-female transgender lesbian in 1978.
-In response, the organization voted to exclude trans women.
-During informal discussion, members of L.O.O.T expressed their outrage that in their view a "sex-change he-creature...dared to identify himself as a woman and a lesbian."
+Groups like Lesbian Organization of Toronto (L.O.O.T) instituted "womyn-born womyn only" policies.
+A formal request to join the organization was made by a male-to-female transgender lesbian in 1978.
+In response, they passed a vote to exclude trans women.
+During informal discussion, members of L.O.O.T expressed their outrage that in their view, a "sex-change he-creature...dared to identify himself as a woman and a lesbian."
 In their public response, L.O.O.T. wrote:

 A woman's voice was almost never heard as a woman's voice—it was always filtered through men's voices.
 So here a guy comes along saying, "I'm going to be a girl now and speak for girls."
 And we thought, "No you're not."
 A person cannot just joined the oppressed by fiat.

 Radical transfeminism

 Some transgender women have been participants in lesbian feminism and radical feminism.

-A prominent example is Sandy Stone, a trans lesbian feminist who worked as a sound technician for the lesbian-feminist Olivia Records.
-In June and July 1977, when 22 feminists protested Stone's participation, Olivia Records defended her employment by saying that Stone was a "woman we can related to with comfort and trust" and that she was "perhaps even the Goddess-sent engineering wizard we had so long sought."
+In 2017, Nat Raha and Mijke van der Drift co-edited the Radical Transfeminism Zine, released in Edinburgh.
+Raha and van der Drift later published Trans Femme Futures: Abolitionist Ethics for Transfeminist Worlds.
+In both works, the writers explore transfeminism's potential to enable radical societal transformation via mutual aid and collective solidarity.

-Talia Bhatt's 2025 Trans/Rad/Fem engages with second-wave literature and lesbian feminist arguments to argue that gender is a system of labor extraction, and critiques the individualist tendencies of liberal feminism which fail to challenge structural violence.
+Talia Bhatt's 2025 Trans/Rad/Fem engages with second-wave literature and lesbian feminist arguments to articulate how gender is a system of labor extraction.
+She also critiques the individualist tendencies of liberal feminism which fail to challenge structural violence.

-Issues within transfeminism
+Issues faced by transfeminism

 Inclusion in mainstream feminism

-According to Graham Mayeda, women who identify as right-wing feel that issues of equality and female importance becomes less significant when the biology of trans people, specifically, male-to-female trans people, is mentioned.
-He noted that these feminists feel that the biological nature of trans-females confuse "women only" boundaries and could contradict or disrupt feminist goals of establishing a voice in a patriarchal world.
+According to Graham Mayeda, women who identify as right-wing feel that issues of equality and female importance becomes less significant when the biology of trans women is mentioned.
+He noted that these feminists feel that the biological nature of trans women confuse women-only boundaries and could contradict or disrupt feminist goals of establishing a voice in a patriarchal world.

-Groups such as the Lesbian Avengers accept trans women, while others reject them.
-The Violence Against Women Act now "explicitly protects transgender and lesbian, gay, and bisexual survivors", such that domestic violence centers, rape crisis centers, support groups, and other VAWA-funded services cannot turn away any person due to their sex, gender identity or expression, or sexual orientation.
+Groups such as the Lesbian Avengers accept trans women, while other organizations reject them.
+The Violence Against Women Act now "explicitly protects transgender, lesbian, gay, and bisexual survivors", such that domestic violence centers, rape crisis centers, support groups, and other VAWA-funded services cannot turn away any person due to their sex, gender identity or expression, or sexual orientation.